kaguyalol/UC-BerkeleyCS61b-2014/recap/recap5.md

      }
   }
   ```
-  - _*when i--, if initial state less than final condition, loop will not start*_
+  - *When i--, if initial state less than final condition, loop will not start*